-Cybertheft of personnel info rips hole in espionage defenses
+Cybertheft rips hole in espionage defenses

 Washington — By exposing the names and addresses of foreign relatives, the cybertheft of private information on U.S. security clearance holders by hackers linked to China will complicate the deployment and promotion of American intelligence professionals with special language skills and diverse backgrounds, current and former U.S. officials say.